basmilius/bas-tools/README.md

 ### Inspections
 - **General**
   - Check validity of callables.
+  - Checks for empty line at end of file.

 - **Identity Framework**
   - Replace `add_action` with `Identity::action`. *Quick Fix available!*